-Your Form 941 is due by the last day of the month that follows the end of the quarter.
-Form 941 The Quarter Includes . . .
-Quarter Ends Is Due 1.
-January, February, March March 31 April 30 2.
-April, May, June June 30 July 31 3.
-July, August, September September 30 October 31 4.
-October, November, December December 31 January 31
+Your Form 941 is due by the last day of the month that follows the end of the quarter. rm 941 Due 1.
+January, February, March March 31 Ap ril 30 2.
+April, May, June June 30 Jul ly 31 3.
+July, August, September September 30 Oc tober 31 4.
+October, November, December December 31 Jan nuary 31 month that follows the end of the quarter.
+For example, you may file Form 941 by May 10 if you made timely deposits in full payment of your taxes for the 1st quarter.

 For example, you must generally report wages you pay during the first quarter-which is January through March-by April 30.
-If you made timely deposits in full payment of your taxes for the quarter, you may file by the 10th day of the 2nd month that follows the end of the quarter.
-For example, you may file Form 941 by May 10 if you made timely deposits in full payment of your taxes for the 1st quarter.
+If you made timely deposits in full payment of your taxes for the quarter, you may file by the 10th day of the 2nd